Privacy Policy

 - Calendar data is not used for advertising, analytics, or any purpose other than displaying it to you

-- We do not modify, delete, or write to your Google Calendar — access is strictly read-only
+- We do not modify, delete, or write to your connected calendars — access is strictly read-only

 Token storage